BRZDRIFT/DriftWarsEditor/docs/sideControls.md

-## Scene Settings
-- You can use this control to add special effects to terrain cliffs and units
-- Setting `Theme` to `Snow` will render snow on terrain cliffs and units
-- More 'themes' will be added in the future.

-## Map Glow Settings
-- Certain ramps, cliff tiles, and texture splats allow for a 'glow' color.
-- This control allows you to control certain aspects of the 'glow'.

 ## Misc Settings
 - Allows you to change various settings within the map editor.
 - Interesting or confusing options are explained below..